ConstantRobotics-Ltd/CodingStandards/README.md

 6. If semantically correct prefer `++i` over `i++`.
 Pre-increment is faster than post-increment (it doesn't require copy of the object being made).

-7. If there is a chance that your class will be used as base class.
-Always keep destructor virtual.
-This is OBLIGATORY rule.
+7. If there is a chance that your class will be used as a base class, always keep destructor virtual.

 8. When you define a destructor in a class, it's important to also explicitly define or delete all constructors and assignment operators.
 This ensures proper management of resources, as the compiler's implicit versions may not handle resource management correctly.
 This rule is known as [Rule of three (until C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three) or [Rule of five (after C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three)